MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-facebook.md

 #### Add Facebook app settings to your bot's configuration file

 Add the settings shown below to your appSettings.json file in your bot project.
-You populate **FacebookAppSecret** and **FacebookAccessToken** using the values you gathered when creating and configuring your Facebook App. **FacebookVerifyToken** should be a random string that you create and will be used to ensure your bot's endpoint is authenitic when called by Facebook.
+You populate **FacebookAppSecret** and **FacebookAccessToken** using the values you gathered when creating and configuring your Facebook App. **FacebookVerifyToken** should be a random string that you create and will be used to ensure your bot's endpoint is authenticated when called by Facebook.

 ```json
   "FacebookVerifyToken": "",